Wilking Rodríguez: Tampa Bay Rays

-On November 18, 2011, Rodríguez was added to the Rays' 40 man roster to protect him from the Rule 5 draft.
+On November 18, 2011, Rodríguez was added to the Rays' 40-man roster to protect him from the Rule 5 draft.
 Before the 2012 season, he ranked as the Rays' 20th best prospect, Rodríguez played for the High-A Charlotte Stone Crabs in 2012, logging an 0-4 record and 5.56 ERA in 7 starts.
 On October 20, 2012, Rodríguez was outrighted off of the 40-man roster.
-He played in 8 games for the rookie-level GCL Rays in 2013, missing a portion of the year due to injury, and pitched 9.0 scoreless innings for the team.
-On November 4, 2013, he elected free agency.
+He played in 8 games for the rookie-level Gulf Coast League Rays in 2013, missing a portion of the year due to injury, and pitched 9 scoreless innings for the team.
+On November 4, 2013, Rodríguez elected free agency.

 Kansas City Royals

 On November 23, 2013, Rodríguez signed a minor league contract with the Kansas City Royals organization.
 He was assigned to the Double-A Northwest Arkansas Naturals to begin the 2014 season and later received a promotion to the Triple-A Omaha Storm Chasers.

 On June 2, 2014, the Royals selected Rodríguez's contract from Triple-A, and promoted him to the major leagues for the first time.
 Rodríguez made 2 appearances for the Royals, pitching 2 scoreless innings, before he was optioned back down to Omaha.
 He was placed on release waivers by the Royals on August 11.